 Moti Mahal review 2 – still as good as ever?

 I am as constant as the northern star?
-I greatly enjoyed my first visit to Moti Mahal, which proved to be one of the most accomplished and delicious high-end Indian meals I had tasted at the time.
-Consistency is a tricky thing to maintain though and I was curious to see how well the Covent … Continue reading »
+Update 12/3/23: this restaurant has now closed I greatly enjoyed my first visit to Moti Mahal, which proved to be one of the most accomplished and delicious high-end Indian meals I had tasted at the time.
+Consistency is a tricky thing to maintain though and I was … Continue reading